-We, women, make all the effort to be well dressed and well-groomed, but when it comes to our feet, we completely ignore them, resulting in dry, sore, or chapped heels.
+We make all the effort to be well-dressed and well-groomed, but when it comes to our feet, we completely ignore them.
+Negligence like regular moisturizing, cleansing, and pedicuring can lead to problems like dry, sore, or cracked heels.

-Before starting a salon-style pedicure session at home, it is essential to look at the tools you need for it-
+Before starting a salon-style pedicure session at home, look at the tools you need for it-

-- Foot file or pumice stone for calluses
+- Foot file or pumice stone for calluses, Foot scrub

 - Rose petals and essential oil ( optional )

 Now you are ready for an at-home pedicure, let’s see how to give yourself a salon-style pedicure in a few simple steps.

 Step 01: Prepare your nails